 - Researched and purchasing more kit

-- Worked with a physio to prevent further Achilles issues
+- Worked with a physiotherapist to prevent further Achilles issues

 - Working with a personal trainer to get strong and to stay injury free